 The striking, dramatic skyline of downtown Seattle frames the shoreline of Elliot Bay in the beautiful Puget Sound region of Washington State.
-This bustling urban metropolis of over 2.7 million people has a relaxed, west coast, gay friendly attitude and is home to a thriving, visible gay community.
+This bustling urban metropolis of over 2.7 million people has a relaxed, west coast, gay-friendly attitude, and is home to a thriving, visible LGBTQ+ community.

-Estimated to have the second largest LGBT population per capita in the USA, the focal center of LGBT life in Seattle is known as the Capitol Hill district overlooking the downtown core.
-Capitol Hill has a charming residential area and is home to an eclectic mix of trendy shops, restaurants, bars, pubs and dance clubs.
+Estimated to have the second largest LGBTQ+ population per capita in the USA, the focal center of LGBTQ+ life in Seattle is known as the Capitol Hill district, overlooking the downtown core.
+Capitol Hill has a charming residential area, and is home to an eclectic mix of trendy shops, restaurants, bars, pubs and dance clubs.